Online Will Makers Compared: Price, State Coverage, and Output Format

 Trust & Will $199 (Source) 50 States PDF Download / Physical Mail

-Quicken WillMaker (Nolo) $109 (Source) All except LA PDF / Software Export
+Quicken WillMaker (Nolo) $109 (Source) All except LA PDF (Online App or Downloadable Software)

-FreeWill $0 (Source) 50 States + DC PDF Download
+FreeWill Free (Source) 50 States + DC PDF Download

 LawDepot $35/mo (Subscription) (Source) 50 States PDF / Editable Word